Kalyani-Dhote/Resume-Feedback/README.md

 This project consists of a Google Apps Script that enhances the functionality of a Google Sheet.
 The script performs three main functions:

-1. Restricts editing based on user roles.
+1. Restrict editing based on user roles.
 2. Generates feedback for resumes in the sheet using the Gemini API.
-3. Sends the generated resume feedback to specified email addresses.
+3. Send the generated resume feedback to specified email addresses.

 ## Features

 1. **Edit Restriction**: Ensures only the respective user or an admin can edit certain rows.
 2. **Feedback Generate**: Uses the Gemini API to generate feedback for texts in the sheet.
 3. **Email Summaries**: Sends the generated Feedback to specified email addresses.
-4. **Dedaline management**: Sends the missed deadline mail to specified email address if the resume is not submitted.
+4. **Deadline management**: Sends the missed deadline mail to a specified email address if the resume is not submitted.

 ## Files